SICHEN GRACE CHEN

 Sichen Grace Chen

-Sichen Grace Chen, or “SG”, is a painter, illustrator, and visual arts educator who resides as a first-generation Chinese-Canadian immigrant and settler on the unceded, traditional, and ancestral territories of the Matsqui, Kwantlen, Katzie, and Semiahmoo First Nations, also known as Langley.
-Chen holds a BFA from the Rhode Island School of Design (RISD) and is pursuing her MFA at Emily Carr University of Art + Design (ECU).
-She is the co-founder and creative director of Atelier Aloera, a climate creative organization and artist group for projects that foster connection and nurture community in the Lower Mainland.
+Sichen Grace Chen, or “SG”, is a painter, illustrator, and visual arts educator who resides as a Chinese-Canadian settler on the unceded, traditional, and ancestral territories of the Matsqui, Kwantlen, Katzie, and Semiahmoo First Nations, also known as Langley.
+Chen holds a BFA from the Rhode Island School of Design (RISD) and is currently pursuing her MFA at Emily Carr University of Art + Design (ECU).
+She is the co-founder and creative director of Atelier Aloera.

 With over 5 years of teaching experience in post-secondary institutions and private and non-profit arts organizations, she provides a holistic curriculum of discovery-based learning and skill-building for all ages.
 Symbolized by the pairing of her Chinese name, Sī Chén (思辰), and her English name, Grace, Chen is captivated by the complex relationships between seemingly disparate ideas, objects, and identities.
 Growing up in Chengdu, China, for the first few years of her life, and often moving between cities in British Columbia, has led her to garner an appreciation for the sentimentality and physicality of natural and synthetic landscapes and entities, and everything in between.